dragonman225/SaveToAnki/README.md

 * When URL contains `translate.google.com`, a button "Add to Anki" appears on Google Translate's toolbar.
   * Currently only `translate.google.com` and `translate.google.com.tw` are tested.

+### Permissions

+* `contextMenus`: Add "Look up in Google Translate" item in right-click menu when text selected.
+* `tabs`: Open Google Translate URL in a new tab.

 ### Installation

 1. Clone this repository, or download as zip and extract.